sdonohoo/forecasting/internal_docs/performance_measure_guide.md

 ## Guidance for Performance Measuring

 Each benchmark result is the median of five run results produced using the integer random number generator seeds 1 through 5.
 All five run results must also be reported.
-The following measurements should be reported:
+The following measurements should be included:
   * quality of the model
   * running time
   * cloud cost